cknoll/git-voting/README.md

 1. S{1a,1b,2} confirms that the commit contains a valid pVAT from its pVAT{1a,1b,2}-list and pushes it to the `confirmed-pVAT{1a,1b,2}` branch (one after another).
 1. GR confirms that the other servers have confirmed the VAT and pushes the commit to the `main` branch.
 1. User $k updates their version of the repo (`git pull`) and checks that their vote is correctly represented in the `main` branch.
-1. After a random time delay (say 0.5 to 10 minutes) user $k commits a new text file (confirmations/$RANDOMNAME) containing: "My vote is correctly represented.", signs this commit with their private key, and pushes it to incoming.
+1. After a random time delay (say 0.5 to 10 minutes) user $k commits a new text file (confirmations/$RANDOMNAME) containing: "My vote is correctly represented.", signs this commit with their private key, and pushes it to the `incoming`-branch.
 Due to the signature, this commit is non-anonymous.
 But it is unrelated to the actual voting.
 1. GR formally checks this commit (spam prevention) and pushes it to the `main` branch.